Seanl686/1-2_Group6_RecipesWireFrame/README.md

 # 1-2_Group6_RecipesWireFrame
 1-2_Group6_RecipesWireFrameForClass_Week4

+Hey everyone!
+I hope that this is helpful for us to stay on schedule.
+The color of the interface can be updated as well if anyone has suggestions.

+Lets do this!

+Sean

 ## Project Description
 Welcome to the most delicious project you'll ever work on!
 In this 1/2 semester project, your group will whip up a fully-functional Recipe List Application using the following ingredients:
 - **Database**: Postgres